 7. Chargrilled Oysters at Casamento’s for something different

 Dave and I like to think of ourselves as purists and weren’t too keen on eating chargrilled oysters.
 We do love raw oysters.
 Why ruin a good thing right?
 Wrong, We are now super fans of chargrilled oysters.
 Once we tasted chargrilled Oysters in New Orleans, we wondered why we didn’t try them earlier.

 Casamento’s is a small local eatery on Magazine Street that is packed with people.
 While eating our lunch there was a line out the door.
 This place is popular.

-We understood why, the chargrilled oysters with garlic and parmesan cheese were savoury and satisfying.
+We understood why, the chargrilled oysters with garlic and parmesan cheese were savory and satisfying.
 We ordered a mix of raw and chargrilled oysters, and I must admit, we enjoyed the chargrilled best!

-One of Dave’s favourite ice cream flavours is pralines and cream.
+One of Dave’s favorite ice cream flavors is pralines and cream.

 Lucky for him, I can’t stand pralines so he got my extra portion when we had some samples at Leah’s Pralines.